 If you're recovering from a mild version of COVID-19 from the safety of your own home – like most people who get infected – please take advantage of this fully expanded telehealth program covering the entire state.

 The Central Illinois program is provided by OSF Healthcare.
 Individuals interested in this program should contact OSF Healthcare at 833-673-5669.
 For more information, click the files below, or visit: https://coronavirus.illinois.gov/s/telehealth

 - On Tuesday, May 5th, Governor Pritzker released Restore Illinois, a five-phased plan that will reopen our state, guided by health metrics and with distinct business, education, and recreation activities characterizing each phase.
 The plan is based upon regional healthcare availability, and it recognizes the distinct impact COVID-19 has had on different regions of our state as well as regional variations in hospital capacity.
+Currently, the Central Region is in Phase 4 which began June 26.
 For more information on Restore Illinois visit: https://www.dph.illinois.gov/restore

 Financial Assistance for Individuals, Families, and Businesses Impacted by COVID-19